Maintenance and support.

 - Out of Scope Services

 - Exclusions.
-The following matters are excluded from Maintenance and Support: (a) Queries related to licence purchase or a quote for Foundry’s products - please contact Foundry Sales team at firstname.lastname@example.org; (b) Non-core product functionality queries, such as customizations of Foundry Products.
+The following matters are excluded from Maintenance and Support: (a) Queries related to license purchase or a quote for Foundry’s products - please contact Foundry Sales team at firstname.lastname@example.org; (b) Non-core product functionality queries, such as customizations of Foundry Products.
 Before sending Foundry a support request or bug report, Customer should attempt to reproduce the issues in a vanilla product environment; (c) network configuration - if an issue is related to DNS, network traffic, VM, RAID, VPN configuration etc., Customer may be asked to refer to their internal system administrators; (d) any faults or issues related to hardware of any type; and (e) other third-party software cannot be supported or recommended, unless expressly stated or advertised on Foundry website or with specific Foundry Products.
 Questions or issues arising in connection with any third-party software should be raised by Customers directly with the vendor

 - Foundry encourages Customers to discuss customization problems on Foundry’s community product forums (http://community.foundry.com) as these have a mix of new and experienced users participating, including Foundry staff.
 Foundry’s product forums are an open community and not an official support platform.